 Use the answers from these questions to help your audience understand why your customer chose your business over the competition.
 What makes you unique?
 This is the opportunity to show yourself off and why your services/products are indispensable to your customer.
 This way, you’ll be able to help a prospective customer visualize how your business can help them in a similar way.

 What did your business do for your customer?
 How did you create the strategy and plan?

-These questions can help you give a more tactical picture of the product/service your customer used, how it was deployed strategically and how it was integrated into existing workflows to help overcome a problem or close a gap.
+These questions can help you give a picture of how the product/service was used strategically and integrated into existing workflows to help overcome a problem or close a gap.

 5. The results